Posted on September 13, 2019

 USP Chapter <797>, Pharmaceutical Compounding: Sterile Preparations, delineates the standards for compounding sterile preparations in all pharmacy settings.
 As a standard established by the United States Pharmacopeia Convention (USP), a scientific nonprofit organization dedicated to ensuring the quality of the American drug supply, USP 797 also outlines the required procedures for compounding sterile drug preparations.
 It applies to all pharmacies that produce compounded sterile preparations (CSPs) including those in, hospitals, retail settings, radio/nuclear pharmacies, ambulatory care centers and long-term care facilities as well as other environments such as chemotherapy units, hospital nursing stations, and operating rooms.

 First implemented on January 1, 2004 and published in the United States Pharmacopeia and National Formulary (USP-NF), USP 797 establishes a standard of practice and provides the foundation under which regulatory agencies, particularly state-level department of public health and board of pharmacy, can pursue pharmacies for unsafe compounding practices.
 Specifically, the chapter is designed to “prevent patient harm and fatality from microbial contamination (nonsterility), excessive bacterial endotoxins, large content errors in the strength of correct ingredients, and incorrect ingredients in CSPs.”
 The Joint Commission actively enforces USP Chapter 797 compliance as required by many state boards of pharmacy.
-A nationwide meningitis outbreak in 2012 due to improper sterile compounding led many state level pharmacy laws and regualtions to be updated to require USP 797 compliance in all pharmacy settings, requiring added diligence with meeting the intent of the chapter.
+A nationwide meningitis outbreak in 2012 due to improper sterile compounding led many state-level pharmacy laws and regulations to be updated to require USP 797 compliance in all pharmacy settings, requiring added diligence with meeting the intent of the chapter.

-Designed to protect both patients and pharmacists, USP 797 requires attention to three main areas to ensure compliance: staff training and ongoing guidance, determination of risk levels, and development and implementation of appropriate policies and procedures.
+Designed to protect both patients and pharmacists, USP 797 requires attention to three main areas to ensure compliance: staff training and ongoing guidance, determination of categories, and development and implementation of appropriate policies and procedures.
 A task management system is recommended to assure each requirement is addressed as outlined in policy and procedure.

 USP 797 applies to everyone involved in sterile compounding: pharmacists, nurses, physicians and pharmacy technicians.
 Staff USP 797 training should cover best practices and core competencies for each type of employee, ideally in a hands-on, situation-based learning format with both practical and written exams.
-Techniques should be reviewed annually for low and medium-risk preparations and semi-annually for high-risk compounding.
-Topics to cover include:
+Techniques should be reviewed at the following intervals:

 To comply with USP 797, pharmacies need policies and procedures that cover specific situations that arise during compounding.
 Templates and reference resources make development of these policies and procedures easier and help ensure that staff know what to do and how to document their actions.
 Areas that should be addressed in policy include verification of accuracy and sterilization, environmental quality and control, verification of automated compounding devices for parenteral nutrition compounding, final checks prior to CSP release, storage and beyond-use dating (BUD), proper processing in the specific compounding environment, product quality control and patient monitoring and adverse effects reporting.